Corker's haywire interview with Wolf Blitzer

 What's clear is that Corker took -- and takes -- significant umbrage at the idea that he was bought off -- it's labeled the #corkerkickback -- by the real estate provision.
 (Read more about the whole Corker kerfuffle here.)

 Which is fine!
 I get being annoyed about it.
-But, it would be totally irresponsible of Blitzer not to bring up questions about the provision.
+But, it would be totally irresponsible of Blitzer not to bring up questions about the provision, or about Trump thanking Corker for changing his vote.
 It had drawn massive attention over the weekend and was one of the few things that changed between Corker's "no" vote and his "yes" vote.

 Corker veers into totally ridiculous territory when he says these two things to Blitzer:

-Note: Correction: This article has been updated to reflect that Corker's frustrated comments began when Blitzer was asking about Corker's previous comments on President Trump.
-In his response, Corker referenced Blitzer's questions from earlier in the interview about a specific provision of the tax bill.
-Read the full transcript here.